-The The Well Read President is a virtual bookshelf timeline of the books President Theodore Roosevelt read during his first term as president, as an outdoorsman and naturalist, a father, a historian, and politician.
+The The Well Read President is a virtual bookshelf timeline of the books President Theodore Roosevelt read during his first term as president, as an outdoorsman, a father, a historian, and politician.
 Created for the Theodore Roosevelt Center, it illuminates not only how books affected Roosevelt’s diplomacy and decisions as president, but also his relationships with his family and friends.
-Click below to enter.
+Click image below or title above to enter.

 Digital Loray, below, documents and interprets the long, complex history of Gastonia, North Carolina’s iconic Loray Mill and the surrounding mill village.
 The site uses digital tools and technologies to tell the human stories of this place, engaging members of the community as active participants.
 I worked with a team in Gastonia for over two years collecting community histories and creating an archive of documents.
 Following the creation of the digital archive, permanent exhibits were created in the history center in the renovated mill.